Table of Contents

 “The City of Alpharetta stomped on my right to freedom of speech and they would have gotten away with it if not for FIRE,” said Gray.
 “FIRE taught Alpharetta that everyone has the right to free speech, including people who are poor or homeless.
 Working with the wonderful team at FIRE has been one of the best experiences of my life.”

 In January 2022, Gray stood on a public sidewalk outside of Alpharetta City Hall holding a sign reading “God Bless the Homeless Vets.”
-To raise awareness of the plight of homeless veterans, Gray, a veteran himself, holds this sign in front of city halls and other public places and, with his own camera rolling, documents how the public and police treat others — posting the positive and negative responses on his YouTube channel
+To raise awareness of the plight of homeless veterans, Gray, a veteran himself, holds this sign in front of city halls and other public places and, with his own camera rolling, documents how the public and police treat others — posting the positive and negative responses on his YouTube channel.

 Minutes into his peaceful demonstration, Alpharetta police told Gray he was engaging in illegal “panhandling” and threatened arrest if he did not stop.
-Gray explained that he was no asking others for money and that, regardless, asking others for money is speech protected by the First Amendment.
+Gray explained that he was not asking others for money and that, regardless, asking others for money is speech protected by the First Amendment.
 Alpharetta police then handcuffed Gray, seized and turned off his video camera, searched him to find his identification, and then banned Gray from Alpharetta’s downtown.

 Gray, it turned out, was not the only one threatened with arrest for “panhandling.”
 Public records revealed that Alpharetta police regularly stopped people for panhandling and threatened them with law-enforcement action.
 They also repeatedly told people that panhandling was unlawful anywhere.
 It’s not.
 The First Amendment protects the right to ask others for help.
 But that did not deter police from threatening arrest when people asked for money for their family or even their church — and an Alpharetta sergeant told Gray he could not so much as hold a sign in Alpharetta.
 “Controversy,” one officer told him, was “disorderly conduct.”